 When you pass under the Lincoln Eastern Bypass you are about halfway to Washingborough.
 Look back towards Lincoln here for a lovely distant view of the cathedral on the hill.
 Eventually you will reach the old Station House, which is the point to turn right off the path if you want to head into Washingborough, where the Ferry Boat pub is a great option for lunch.

 Read our quick guide to the Lincoln to Washingborough walk for more details about this trail.
-We are also planning to walk more sections of the Water Rail Way in 2021, so keep an eye on the blog for more guides to the full route.
+We are also planning to walk more sections of the Water Rail Way, so keep an eye on the blog for more guides to the full route.

 3. River Witham route to Bracebridge